ericrkuo/tron-haskell/README.md

         - [`TronState`](https://github.students.cs.ubc.ca/er11k26/cpsc-312-project/blob/438b5c3207d9da02bfdea1dffef0f5ffa2ef7747/haskell/src/Lib.hs#L46-L54)
         - [`GameState`](https://github.students.cs.ubc.ca/er11k26/cpsc-312-project/blob/438b5c3207d9da02bfdea1dffef0f5ffa2ef7747/haskell/src/UI.hs#L34-L38)
 - IO
     - We gained a lot more exposure to working with IO in our MVP.
-From lectures, we learned about IO Monads and this gave us an opportunity to improve our understanding of why they’re descriptions or recipes of effectual computations.
+From lectures, we learned about IO Monads and this allowed us to improve our understanding of why they’re descriptions or recipes of effectual computations.
 Our project benefited from this because of how we no longer have side effects and could create more complex features.
     - We learned about the [`do`](https://en.wikibooks.org/wiki/Haskell/do_notation) notation, working with File IO, and employed it in multiple areas of our code such as
       - [`getScores`](https://github.students.cs.ubc.ca/er11k26/cpsc-312-project/blob/438b5c3207d9da02bfdea1dffef0f5ffa2ef7747/haskell/src/UI.hs#L66-L76)
       - [`start`](https://github.students.cs.ubc.ca/er11k26/cpsc-312-project/blob/438b5c3207d9da02bfdea1dffef0f5ffa2ef7747/haskell/src/UI.hs#L53-L64)